sherlockmac/Earthquakes-Sample-App/README.md

 ---

-This Project uses the following frameworks:
+This Project uses the following additional frameworks:
 * **Alamofire** to handle networking.
 * **SwiftyJSON** to parse JSON data.
-* **Google Maps iOS SDK** to show the items on Google Maps instead of the native Map framework.